moby/moby/docs/reference/api/docker_remote_api.md

 * `POST /volumes/prune` prunes unused volumes.
 * `POST /networks/prune` prunes unused networks.
 * Every API response now includes a `Docker-Experimental` header specifying if experimental features are enabled (value can be `true` or `false`).
+* Every API response now includes a `API-Version` header specifying the default API version of the server.
 * The `hostConfig` option now accepts the fields `CpuRealtimePeriod` and `CpuRtRuntime` to allocate cpu runtime to rt tasks when `CONFIG_RT_GROUP_SCHED` is enabled in the kernel.
 * The `SecurityOptions` field within the `GET /info` response now includes `userns` if user namespaces are enabled in the daemon.
 * `GET /nodes` and `GET /node/(id or name)` now return `Addr` as part of a node's `Status`, which is the address that that node connects to the manager from.